 Focus on residential property

 ADLER essentially sees itself as a provider of rented apartments.
-Consistent with this approach, as of 30 June 2017 these accounted for 47,010 units and thus 97.8 percent of the properties held for permanent letting.
+Consistent with this approach, these accounted for 49,553 units.
+Thus 97.9 percent of the properties in the portfolio were held for permanent letting as at the reporting date.
 Having said this, the overall portfolio also includes a small share of commercial units.
 In a certain sense, these are a by-product as some of the inner-city residential properties also include shop or office space.
-There were 1,079 such units at the end of the first half of 2017, accounting for a 2.2 percent share of the portfolio of properties held for permanent letting.
+There were 1,088 such units at the reporting date, accounting for a 2.1 percent share of the portfolio of properties held for permanent letting.

-The number of rental units held for permanent letting increased slightly in the first six months of 2017.
-A total of 252 rental units were sold in the course of streamlining the portfolio to remove units no longer viewed as forming part of the core portfolio.
-The portfolio was boosted by 701 rental units close to Bremen which ADLER acquired in the first quarter and by. a further 192 rental units in Senftenberg which ADLER acquired at the end of the second quarter.
-These will supplement the portfolio in Brandenburg.
-ADLER has thus met the objective it has set itself of moderately expanding its portfolio.
-The number ofe units held for trading has stayed nearly unchanged as the number of units sold and units acquired were mor or less balanced.
+The number of rental units held for permanent letting increased by 6.3 percent in the first nine months of the year.
+A total of 498 rental units were sold in the course of streamlining the portfolio to remove units no longer viewed as forming part of the core portfolio.
+The holdings were augmented in particular through the acquisition of several portfolios, comprising 701 units in the Bremen area in the first quarter, 192 units in Senftenberg in the second quarter and 2,505 rental units with an emphasis on fast-growing locations in North Rhine-Westphalia, Lower Saxony and Bremen, which were acquired in the third quarter.
+ADLER has thus met the objective it set itself of moderately expanding its portfolio.
+The number of properties held for trading has also increased slightly.